Documentation

 • object

-Classes, interfaces, trait, enums can be fully qualified or not.
+• \MyNs\MyClass Classes, interfaces, traits, and enums can be fully qualified or not.
 If not fully qualified then the standard PHP name resolution rules apply to determine the fully qualified name.

 • static